How To Prune Hydrangeas

 Blue Billow hydrangeaBlue Billow should be pruned in summer, after it has finished blooming.
 To enhance the blue color, use a soil acidifier (garden sulphur).
 To learn more about hydrangea color, read the article Growing Blue Hydrangeas.

-Common names Botanical name When to prune
+Common Name Botanical Name When to Prune

 panicle hydrangea, PG hydrangea, Hydrangea paniculata late winter, before growth begins